wohaco/despace/vega_1_2.md

 The difficulty was that it was impossible to calculate the comet’s trajectory with the necessary accuracy in advance.
 For ground-based astrometric support in the USSR was developed and implemented program SoProG (Soviet Program of studies of Halley’s comet).
 Clarification of the comet’s orbit continued until the passage of both Vega past its core.

-On March 6 and 9, 1986, Vega 1 and 2 passed at a distance of 8 890 and 8 030 km from the comet’s core.
+On March 6 and 9, 1986, Vega 1 and 2 passed at a distance of 8 890 and 8 030 ㎞ from the comet’s core.

 On March 4, the transfer of images began.
 Vega 1 and 2 transmitted ~1 500 images of the inner regions of Halley’s comet, including ~70 images of its core, information about the dust situation inside the comet, plasma characteristics, measured the rate of ice evaporation, and other data.
 In addition, Vega 1 and Vega 2 found the presence of complex organic molecules.